BLOG

 New Farm, QLD, 4005

 Do I need to supply a smoke alarm compliance certificate when selling my property in Queensland?
 This is a common question, and the answer depends on what type of smoke alarms are installed.
+The QLD Fire Department state that 240V hardwired smoke alarms require a compliance certificate, whereas wireless 10-year battery powered smoke alarms do not.

 1. 240V Hardwired Alarms Installed In Your Property